 Deep inspiration breath hold – This advanced technique adjusts the delivery of external beam radiation to account for the natural movement of the chest as a patient breathes.
 This may be recommended for targeting cancerous cells on the left side of a patient’s chest in order to help shield the patient’s heart from the effects of radiation therapy.

 Moffitt’s nationally renowned researchers and clinicians have made great strides in refining the delivery of radiation treatment to ensure pinpoint accuracy, and our team is continually evaluating new and better ways to treat inflammatory breast cancer.
 Moffitt has become well known for offering its patients access to the very latest treatment techniques and equipment; however, the factor that truly differentiates us is our people.
 Each radiation oncologist in the Don & Erika Wallace Comprehensive Breast Program at Moffitt is both highly experienced and technically proficient, and we have the expertise necessary to help our patients complete their treatments with minimal discomfort and the fewest number of sessions possible.
 As a result, our breast cancer survival rates consistently outrank the national average, and our patients have better-quality lives.

-If you’d like to learn more about the promising new radiation therapy options for MDS, the experts at Moffitt can provide information about our active clinical trials.
+If you’d like to learn more about radiation therapy for inflammatory breast cancer, the experts at Moffitt can explain your options and help you make informed choices.
 Call 1-888-663-3488 or complete a new patient registration form online.
 We see patients with and without referrals.